belle2/basf2/online_book/basf2/roe.rst

 associated to the corresponding signal candidate.
 By default, the charged particles assumed to be pions, and the neutral particles have photon or :math:`K_L^0` hypothesis.

+In principle, one can already try to use some of the Rest of Event variables.

+.. admonition:: Exercise
+     :class: exercise stacked

+     Find documentation for Rest Of Event variables

+.. admonition:: Hint
+     :class: toggle xhint stacked

+     One can use search feature in the basf2 documentation, or use offline help by typing ``basf2 variables.py`` in bash terminal.

+.. admonition:: Solution
+     :class: toggle solution

+     The Rest Of Event variables are in Rest Of Event secection of `VariableManager` page, which starts from :b2:var:`bssMassDifference` variable.

-In principle, one can already try to use some of the Rest of Event variables, like ROE invariant mass :b2:var:`roeM` or ROE energy :b2:var:`roeE`, but we need to clean up the ROE particles first to make the best use of them.
+Among the most usiversal and useful are ROE invariant mass :b2:var:`roeM` or ROE energy :b2:var:`roeE`, but we need to clean up the ROE particles first to make the best use of them.

 Rest of Event masks
 ~~~~~~~~~~~~~~~~~~~